-A few weeks ago we were asked by a client how we use Elasticsearch within our web apps.
+A few weeks ago we were asked by a client how we use Elasticsearch within our web sites and web apps.
 It was a good question, and while answering, we realised that Elasticsearch integrations have become an integral part of many of the bespoke web applications we’ve created.

 So, to find out just how much of an impact the platform has had, and why we continue to use it, I put a series of questions to James, our Director of Technology.
 Here’s what he said…

 We make web applications for the likes of the NHS, the UK Government and associated bodies.
 Elasticsearch is used primarily by our customers within our Jellybean and Hub applications.
 We also use it internally to help design & build pipeline projects in our innovation Labs.

 In our Symfony 2 based Jellybean CMS platform, Elasticsearch is used to index every piece of content on the system.
 In the admin area, every content list (e.g. your list of site pages) can be filtered with a search term, and as such, Elasticsearch forms the primary point of contact for listing, ordering, and paginating data.
 This means the platform itself only has to refer to the database once we know exactly which 20 (or so) records we need to display.

 On the public-facing side of a Jellybean based website, we similarly use Elasticsearch for any lists of data, e.g. the latest five news posts in category X, using the same simple API.
 Should the site require a full content search feature, we don’t need to do any extra work other than plugging in the search terms – Elasticsearch is already being used behind the scenes.